-ETc is total evapotranspiration (mm day−1) from a crop or “c”.
-Kc, a crop coefficient, accounts for plant characteristics, such as albedo and crop height, that distinguish a crop from the reference surface.
-Kc represents a crop based constant that varies throughout the growing season, refer to FAO paper 56 (Allen et al. 1998) for common ranges observed across a number of crops .
-ETo represents the reference crop evapotranspiration (mm day−1).
+where ETc is total evapotranspiration (mm day−1) from a crop or “c”; Kc is a crop coefficient that accounts for plant characteristics, such as albedo and crop height, which distinguish a crop from the reference surface; and ETo represents the reference crop evapotranspiration (mm day−1).
+Kc represents a crop-based constant that varies throughout the growing season; refer to FAO paper 56 (Allen et al. 1998) for common ranges observed across a number of crops .
 The ETo characterizes climate effects and is based on a calculation using temperature, solar radiation, wind speed, and relative humidity as shown in the equation below.